 As part of the updated law, the City of Bellevue developed its local CTR Plan and updated the Bellevue City Code in early 2008.
-The most recent 2015-2019 Plan Update was adopted in September 2015.
+The most recent 2015-2019 Plan Update (extended by the State to 2023) was adopted in September 2015.
 The city has also established Implementation Guidelines with more detailed information about how to implement CTR programs.